Skip to main content

 Publications

-Transforming Whistleblower Experiences
+Research Report: Transforming Whistleblower Experiences [NUI Galway, 2018]

 The public debate on whistleblowing needs to be changed.
 There is a persistent contradiction in how whistleblowers are perceived.
 On the one hand, whistleblowing is a vital way in which corruption comes to light.
 Yet, society does little to support the real-life struggles of the many whistleblowers who find themselves without a source of income and with little prospect of sourcing further work in their chosen career.
 If this situation does not change, fewer and fewer whistleblowers might come forward.